meiyin-monica/Classification_Random_Forest_Breast-Cancer/README.md

 1. https://archive.ics.uci.edu/dataset/17/breast+cancer+wisconsin+diagnostic
 2. https://www.kaggle.com/code/eslamhani/breast-cancer-wisconsin-diagnostic

-If you have any suggestions or feedback, please don't hesitate to contact to me in direct message on LinkedIn and Email : https://www.linkedin.com/in/meiyin-monica-amilia-putri-047438288
+If you have any suggestions or feedback, please don't hesitate to contact to me in direct message on LinkedIn: https://www.linkedin.com/in/meiyin-monica-amilia-putri-047438288